xinkecf35/overthinkingcode/assets/_posts/2021/2021-01-01-experimenting-with-or-tools.md

 ### Quick Note on the Objective Function

-Now this is probably not necessary to explain, but the objective function is defined as a weighted sum because in the future it would allow users to penalize differently not having certain answers versus others.
+Now this is probably not necessary to explain, but the objective function is defined as a weighted sum because in the future it would allow us to penalize possible pairings differently for not having certain answers versus others.
 So for example, if we did not want people who like pineapple on pizza to be paired with people who do not like pineapple on pizza, we could strongly penalizing that assignment by changing the associated cost with that answer or question.

-A small implementation detail: the cost I assigned to my problems are all of type integer.
+Beyond the general idea, there's a couple implementation details I want to mention.
+One small detail is that the cost I assigned to my problems are all of type integer.
 It's partially for simplicity (like, what would a weight of 1.5 vs 2 get you?), and also because for many of the solvers in OR-Tools, it's a requirement that your values are either representable as a boolean or integer value.
 If you find yourself wanting floating point values, do what this nice [StackOverflow Answer][2] says to do and just scale your values.
 Bonus is you do not have to worry about the effects of floating point precision in evaluating an optimal solution.

-Final note about the objective function is that the choice to minimize versus maximize was an arbitrary choice and influenced by convention.
+Another note about the objective function is that the choice to minimize versus maximize was an arbitrary choice and influenced by convention.
 You can easily define the objective function to use the set intersection of the new hire and associates answers and maximize the "cost".
 I just choose to minimize my